Opicinumab (anti-LINGO-1)

 A protein called LINGO-1 which occurs only in the central nervous system prevents the development of young cells into oligodendrocytes.
 Opicinumab (also known as anti-LINGO-1) has been found to block the action of LINGO-1, allowing young cells to mature into oligodendrocytes.
 This may restore repair of damaged myelin, offering the potential for preventing or possibly reversing disability.

-In early clinical trials, opicinumab has been taken as an intravenous infusion every four weeks.
+Opicinumab is taken as an intravenous infusion (iv drip) every four weeks.

 What are the results so far?